vonderwoman/code-challenges/datascience/README.md

 - ability to get the technical environment set up
 - sql coding knowledge
-- data cleansing and abstraction
+- data cleaning and abstraction
 - understanding of time-dependent data
 - machine learning knowledge and evaluation metrics